Axiomatizing Epistemic Logic of Friendship via Tree Sequent Calculus: Introduction

 \section{Introduction}

 Epistemic Logic of Friendship ($\mathbf{EFL}$) is a version of two-dimensional modal logic proposed by~\cite{SLG2011,SLG2013a,SLG2013}.
 Compared to the ordinary epistemic logic~\cite{Hintikka1962}, one of the key features of their logic is to encode the information of agents into the object language by a technique of hybrid logic~\cite{Blackburn2006,AC2007}.
 Then, a propositional variable $p$ can be read as an indexical proposition such as ``I am $p$'' and we may formalize the sentences like ``I know that all my friends is $p$'' or ``Each of my friends knows that he/she is $p$.''
-Moreover, the authors of~\cite{SLG2013a,SLG2013} provided a dynamic mechanism for capturing public announcements~\cite{Plaza1989}, announcements to all the friends, and private announcements~\cite{BMS98} and established a relative completeness result (cf.~\cite{SLG2013a,SLG2013,GSL2012GDDL}).
-This paper focuses on the problem of axiomatizing $\mathbf{EFL}$ in terms of Hilbert system, i.e., the static part of their framework.
+Moreover, the authors of~\cite{SLG2013a,SLG2013} added a dynamic mechanism to $\mathbf{EFL}$ for capturing public announcements~\cite{Plaza1989}, announcements to all the friends, and private announcements~\cite{BMS98} and established a relative completeness result (cf.~\cite{SLG2013a,SLG2013,GSL2012GDDL}), i.e., they provided a set of recursion axioms for dynamic operators.
+So once we can provide a sound and complete proof system for $\mathbf{EFL}$, i.e., the fragment without dynamic operators, we can also establish the semantic completeness of the dynamic extension of $\mathbf{EFL}$.
+Therefore, this paper focuses on an open problem of axiomatizing $\mathbf{EFL}$ in terms of Hilbert system, i.e., the static part of their framework.